xav32290/docs/content/en/docs/domain/virtual-networks/access-policy/index.md

 {{</field >}}

 {{<field "Line Number" >}}
 Rules are evaluated starting with the lowest numbered rule.
-Once a rule matches, later rules are ignored even if they might also match the traffic. **(confirm w/ Steven)**
+Once a rule matches, later rules are ignored even if they might also match the traffic.
 {{</field >}}

 {{<field "Port Range">}}